 The length of time it takes to earn a black belt in Karate ultimately depends on the dedication of the student and the standards of the martial arts school issuing the black belt.
 Technically there is no standard period of training time required to earn a black belt in Karate (similar to all other Martial Arts we talked about).
 However, there are general guidelines that are followed by most karate schools.
 Factors such as the age of the student and frequency of training are also taken into consideration.

 An adult student who train Karate and who attends class at minimum two times per week on a regular basis can expect to earn a black belt in about five years.
 Some very dedicated karate students who train more intensely have been known to earn a black belt in as little as two or three years.
 However it’s important to note that this is not typical, and is often discouraged by Karate masters.
 The wisdom required to be a black belt in Karate is obtained through time spent studying the Martial Art.
-Many Karate masters believe that shortening this time period reduces the wisdom and spiritual growth learned through training.
+Many Karate masters believe that shortening this time period reduces the wisdom and spiritual growth learned through traditional martial arts training.

 Brazilian Jiu Jitsu – 10 years

 The black belt in BJJ is highly respected and known for being one of the hardest belts to achieve, and for good reason.
 When compared to many other martial arts where rank promotions can be acquired in relatively short periods, the Brazilian Jiu Jitsu belt system is much more difficult to progress through.
-Even obtaining a blue belt (next belt above white belt) can take some people 2 to 5 years to obtain based off their dedication to BJJ.
+Even obtaining a blue belt (the first colored belt above white belt) can take some people 2 to 5 years to obtain based off their dedication to BJJ.

 Belt promotions in Jiu Jitsu don’t always go hand in hand with skill ability or even knowledge of the sport.
 Sometimes obtaining a promotion will vary according to the coach and student.
 Sometimes it just comes down to time spent on the mats, no matter how well rounded you become.
 Some instructors value success in tournaments much more than they value dedication to the sport.
 Sometimes competitive performance can be the ultimate decision factor for coaches when deciding whether or not to promote a student.
 A black belt in BJJ ultimate varies depending on the gym and instructor, however it’s safe to say a black belt in Brazilian Jiu Jitsu will take you the longest amount of time.